cxxyao2/server-client-communications/ServerSentEvents/README.md

 Server-Sent Events (SSE) is a standard describing how servers can initiate data transmission towards browser clients once an initial client connection has been established.
 Unlike WebSockets, which allow for bidirectional communication, SSE is a <i>one-way</i> channel where data is sent from the server to the client.
 It is often used to send real-time updates to web applications, such as notifications, live scores, or other streaming data.
+Once connection is establed, server side is keeping alive, continously sending info to the client side, e.g. DoorDash, ChatGPT, etc.

 ### How Server-Sent Events Work